What’s the role of our therapy dogs in schools?

 • Increased confidence in non-verbal communication or alternative communication methods.

-• A sense of accomplishment and joy in participating in inclusive activities.
+• A sense of accomplishment and pride in participating in inclusive activities.

 Canine Comprehension: Dog Assisted Learning Melbourne